The Inter-State Tattler

-The Inter-State Tattler, previously known as The Tattler and The Hotel Tattler, was a New York City-based newspaper that ran from 1925 to approximately 1932.
-This newspaper primarily served the African American community in Harlem, New York, where weekly publications covered a variety of prevalent local topics, events, and news.
-Popular publications included advice columns, local news and gossip, editorials, sports, and personality profiles.
+The Inter-State Tattler, previously known as The Tattler and The Hotel Tattler, was a New York City-based newspaper published from 1925 to approximately 1932.
+The newspaper primarily served the African American community in Harlem, New York, where its publication covered a variety of prevalent local topics, events, and news.
+Popular sections included advice columns, local news and gossip, editorials, sports, and personality profiles.
 A product of and influence on the Harlem Renaissance, The Inter-State Tattler gained national recognition as an influential newspaper amongst the African American community, with prominent civil rights activist W. E. B. Dubois requesting a periodical exchange between The Inter-State Tattler and The Crisis magazine.

 History

-The Inter-State Tattler was a continuation of previous Harlem-based African American newspapers called The Tattler (1924–1925) and The Hotel Tattler (1922–1924).
+The Inter-State Tattler was a continuation of previous Harlem-based African American newspapers called The Hotel Tattler (1922–1924) and The Tattler (1924–1925).
 While the founder of The Inter-State Tattler, The Tattler, and The Hotel Tattler remain unknown, The Inter-State Tattler newspaper had many notable editors, including Theophilus Lewis, Bennie Butler (1925), Geraldyn Dismond (1929), and George B. Jones (1931).
 The first volume of The Inter-State Tattler was published by The Inter-State Tattler Co., located at 2305 Seventh Avenue, Harlem New York, on February 27, 1925, and was titled "Vol. 1, no. 1."

 While originally published in Harlem and distributed throughout New York City among the African American community, The Inter-State Tattler gained nation-wide recognition as an influential African American newspaper.
 Most of The Inter-State Tattler's publications coverage was Harlem, but the newspaper spread its influence and began to cover news, stories, events, and profiles in other major cities during later years of publication.
 Coverage eventually spread to cities throughout the United States, including Buffalo, Saratoga Springs, Detroit, Boston, St. Louis, Chicago, Atlanta, New Orleans, Cleveland, Philadelphia, Atlantic City, and Baltimore.